ripeworks/rackem-sass/README.md

 \Rackem::use_middleware(new \Rackem\Sass());

-// Map to a specific path
+// or map to a specific path
 \Rackem::map("/css", function($env) {
 	$sass = new \Rackem\Sass\Environment();
 	$sass->append_path("src/sass");